-- Low-barrier shelter for individuals primarily short-term shelter for individuals.
-Low-barrier shelter is designed to keep people safe, is often open only 12 hours a day, and is often in a congregate setting.
+- 1. Low-barrier shelter for individuals: primarily short-term shelter for individuals.
+Lowbarrier shelter is designed to keep people safe, is often open only 12 hours a day, and is often in a congregate setting.
 This type of program is provided, on a first come, first served basis.
-Currently, the District has 4 Women's Shelters, 3 Men's Shelters, and one family shelter that is open 24-hours per day. - 2.
-Seasonal Shelters opens on the first night a hypothermia alert is called and is open every night thereafter as long as the outside temperatures are very low. - 3.
-Hypothermia Shelters open only on nights when a hypothermia alert has been called; DC Recreation Centers and other community sites function as hypothermia shelters.
-Houses of Worship and other community-based sites will not be used as shelter during daytime hours, even if an alert is still in effect, since these sites are contracted only for use as alert-night shelter and are used for other purposes during the daytime hours.
+Currently, the District has four women's shelters, three men's shelters, and one family shelter that is open 24-hours per day. - 2.
+Seasonal Shelters: open on the first night a hypothermia alert is called and is open every night thereafter as long as the outside temperatures are very low. - 3.
+Hypothermia Shelters: open only on nights when a hypothermia alert has been called; DC Recreation Centers and other community sites function as hypothermia shelters.
+Houses of Worship and other community-based sites will not be used as shelter during daytime hours, even if an alert is still in effect, since these sites are contracted only for use as alert-night shelter and are used for other purposes during the daytime DRAFT Annual Action Plan 2018 46 hours.
 D.C.
 Recreation Centers are open to the public during daytime hours so residents experiencing homelessness may remain at Recreation Centers if they choose.

-4. Overflow Shelters - operate only when all other shelters are at or near capacity.
+4. Overflow Shelters: operate only when all other shelters are at or near capacity.
 These facilities have standby staff called in to operate the overflow shelters as needed.
-The Department of Human Services, in collaboration with city's Continuum of Care Provider, The Community Partnership for the Prevention on Homelessness, carefully monitors the capacity levels and determine when and additional sites need to be activated.
+The DHS, in collaboration with city's Continuum of Care Provider, The Community Partnership for the Prevention on Homelessness, carefully monitors the capacity levels and determine when and additional sites need to be activated.
 When these shelters are activated, the District provides transportation to these locations.